NickMRamirez/ubuntu-with-docker/README.md

 # Ubuntu with Docker

-This project sets up an Ubuntu 15.04 VM with Docker installed.
+This project sets up an Ubuntu VM with Docker installed.
+A Docker container then starts up Sinatra.

 # Usage